Make space for inclusive design in 2020

 Welcome everyone into your process

 At Idean we believe in inclusivity and inclusive design as a process.
-If someone can’t use a product or access a service because they are temporarily, situationally or permanently disabled, or because th they identify doesn’t conform to outdated social ‘norms’, it’s the fault of bad business and lazy design.
+If someone can’t use a product or access a service because they are temporarily, situationally or permanently disabled, or because the way they identify doesn’t conform to outdated social ‘norms’, it’s the fault of bad business and lazy design.

 In a world of lean thinking and ‘move fast and break things’ mentalities, it’s a complicated agenda to push.
 But we’re trying to bring a new way of thinking into our projects at every opportunity and educate our clients as we go.